 The gender pay gap is widening and many women continue to face discrimination in the workplace while pregnant.

 The Greens have been fighting hard to protect women's rights and bodies.
 We initiated a federal senate inquiry into domestic violence.
-We are committed to decriminalising abortion in NSW.
 We were part of the successful campaign to restore funding to a number of women-only refuges in the inner-city, and we continue to demand that other specialist services in regional and western Sydney have their funding returned too.

 The Greens are committed to: